jinger12/Radio-life/README.md

 ![Reduced set results visualization](figs/actual_vs_predicted_reduced.png)

 Overall the client, Radiolife, was happy with these results.
+In the SRC folder there is a folder called 'machinefiles'.
+This contains python files which train and tune the model and then create a C++ file for the Cubescan device.